Julian Assange, circa 2006

 In 2009, the growing international “consensus” on climate change was derailed by one of the biggest scandals in modern science – the manipulation of climate data.
 WikiLeaks was instrumental in the release of the “Climategate” e-mails from the University of East Anglia, England.
 This was followed by the publication of sensitive military and diplomatic documents in 2010.

-A video released by Project Veritas shows that Julian Assange tried to warn the US state department in 2011 that unredacted diplomatic cables had been obtained by third parties, presenting a potential danger to US personnel.
+A video released by Project Veritas shows that in 2011, Julian Assange tried to warn the US state department that unredacted diplomatic cables had been obtained by third parties, presenting a potential danger to US personnel.
 James O’Keefe remarked, “There is an integrity to Assange’s conduct that cannot be denied, whether you welcomed his releases or not.”

 Albeit reluctantly, the media initially supported Assange’s right to freedom of the press – after all, WikiLeaks had hacked into the Yahoo e-mail account of Sarah Palin, one of their favorite people to ridicule.
 But boy did they turn against him in 2016 after WikiLeaks published material that damaged Hillary Clinton and the DNC!

-After Assange was accused of breaching the Espionage Act and conspiring to hack US government computers, he absconded and requested political asylum in the Ecuador embassy in London.
+After Assange was accused of breaching the Espionage Act and conspiring to hack US government computers, he absconded and requested political asylum at the Ecuador embassy in London.
 He lived there until his arrest in 2019 when Ecuadorian officials withdrew Assange’s asylum status.
 Assange now sits in prison in Britain, while they decide what to do with him.
 The US wants him extradited to face prosecution.

 “Mr. President, if you grant only one act of clemency during your time in office, please: free Julian Assange.
 You alone can save his life,” Snowden tweeted from exile in Russia.

+Republican Sarah Palin notably issued a plea to President Donald Trump, asking him to pardon the Wikileaks founder.
 “I made a mistake some years ago, not supporting Julian Assange — thinking that he was a bad guy… I’ve learned a lot since then,” the former Alaska Governor Palin stated in a video.

 In conclusion, consider this Julian Assange quote: “The greater the power, the more need there is for transparency, because if the power is abused, the result can be so enormous.”

 Do you think Julian Assange is a good guy or a bad guy?
-Should be pardoned or not?
+Should he be pardoned or not?
 Leave a comment!